carpentries/lesson-development-training/episodes/infrastructure.md

 ### Configuring a Lesson Repository

-Since the lesson was created with a `gh-pages` branch.
-It should already be generating a rendered version of the template repository.
-If it isn't, the instructor should work with groups to turn on GitHub Pages.
+Since your lesson was created from a lesson template which contains `gh-pages` branch, GitHub Pages should already be generating a rendered version of your lesson from this branch.
+If it isn't, the instructor should work with groups to activate GitHub Pages.

 ::::::::::::: instructor